Security & Trust

 0 – 1hDetect & triage

-Automated alerting surfaces anomalies to the on-call security engineer within minutes.
-The event is classified by severity (P1–P4).
-P1 and P2 events trigger the full IR team immediately.
+Automated alerting surfaces anomalies to the on-call security engineer.
+Events are classified by severity (P1–P4).
+P1 and P2 events trigger the full IR team.

 1 – 4hContain

 Isolation of affected systems.
-Preservation of forensic state before remediation.
-For P1: affected customer notification within 4 hours of detection - not discovery by the customer.
+Forensic state preserved before remediation.
+For P1: affected customer notification target within 4 hours of detection.

 4 – 24hInvestigate & remediate

 Root cause analysis.
 Patch or configuration remediation deployed.
-For any event involving potential data exposure: OAIC notification assessment initiated (72-hour NDB obligation clock starts from detection).
+For any event involving potential data exposure: OAIC notifiable data breach assessment initiated, with notification as soon as practicable per the NDB scheme and per any contractually agreed target with the affected customer.

 24 – 72hReport & improve

-Post-incident report issued to affected customers.
+Post-incident report to affected customers.
 Controls gap identified.
-Process improvement or architectural change tracked.
-Responsible disclosure coordinated with any external researcher involved.
+Process improvement tracked.
+Coordinated disclosure with any external researcher involved.

 Australian-first compliance